1rn19cs003/FullStackAssignment/README.md

 ## User and UserAuthentication
 - You can login via credentials mentioned below based on `admin` or `customer` role you can further call APIs
-- inclued all CRUD opeations
+- include all CRUD opeations
 - Have Features like `SignUp` `Login` and `logout` \
 <img align="right" src="photos/user.png" width="100%"/>&nbsp;
 &nbsp;